UCL/research-computing-with-cpp/08openmp/02_intro_openmp.md

 ```
 ./a.out
 ```
 prints out the time taken to fill this vector.
-It should take less than a second or so on your machine.
+It should take around a second or so on your machine.

-Running on my laptop once, I got a time of $0.98$s.
-Enabling OpenMP, that is compiling with
+Running on my laptop once, I got a time of 0.98s.
+Enabling OpenMP, i.e. compiling with
 ```
 g++ -fopenmp main.cpp timer.cpp
 ```